 Afi has more than a decade’s worth of evaluation and research experience at the high school, community college, and university levels.
-As director of evaluation and research at the Dana Center, she leads the development of comprehensive and coherent strategies for research and evaluation initiatives.
-Afi manages internal and external collaborations to ensure research and evaluation work is completed on time and with quality.
-She queries and manages data from state and national longitudinal databases as well as performs and supervises the performance of quantitative and qualitative analyses.
+At the Dana Center, she leads the development of comprehensive and coherent strategies for research and evaluation initiatives.
+Assessing the quality, efficacy, and impact of the Center’s work, Afi implements evaluation and research designs that promote equity.
+She manages internal and external collaborations to ensure research and evaluation work is completed on time and with quality.
+In addition.
+Afi queries and manages data from state and national longitudinal databases as well as performs and supervises the performance of quantitative and qualitative analyses.

 Before Joining the Dana Center

 As senior research analyst at Texas State University, Afi created and maintained longitudinally linked data sets for use in statistical analyses and developed procedures to validate data integrity.
 She also collaborated with faculty to develop quantitative research, evaluation, and/or data analyses design and methodology.

 Previously, Afi worked for Austin Independent School District, leading research, evaluation, and statistical analyses projects in the areas of college readiness, postsecondary enrollment and persistence, and career and technical education.
 While at University of Virginia Curry School of Education and University of Virginia Women’s Center, she conducted program evaluations of various aspects of a mentoring program pairing college women with middle school girls.
 Before that, Afi was a research analyst at Piedmont Virginia Community College, developing surveys and performing data analysis to assess the effectiveness of educational and administrative programs.